 If you want to be on the Unit 361 board, just talk to a current board member and express your interest.
 Click here for the current board.

 Units are organized into districts.
 Unit 361 is a member of District 17.
-The job of District 17 is to organize regional tournaments in cooperation with local units.
+The job of District 17 is to organize regional tournaments in cooperation with local units, and to coordinate other regional events such as GNTs and NAPs.
 District 17 offers seven or eight regional tournaments a year.
 All regionals are sanctioned by the ACBL.

 Districts are governed by the District BoD.
+District 17 has ten board members, elected by the unit boards for three-year terms.
+Terms are staggered so that only three or four members are elected every year.
 Click here for more information about District 17, including current incumbents and bylaws.

 The District 17 board holds three meetings a year, typically at district regionals.

 Districts are organized into regions.
 The only function of a region is to elect a representative to the ACBL Board of Directors.
 Boards of the units in the region vote, and the votes are weighted according to the unit’s membership.

 District 17 is part of Region 10.
 At this time, there are no other districts in Region 10.